ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

-This is a simple Stable Diffusion XL notebook made in Google Colab made by a high school student from Indonesia.
+This is a simple Google Colab notebook made by a high school student for generating images using Stable Diffusion XL.

 • This notebook uses Transformers and Diffusers as the major parts to generate images, as well as ControlNet, Inpainting, and IP-Adapter.